 South Korean Lotte Confectionery to Buy Havmor Ice-Cream

 Lotte plans to expand its market from the north-west region to the whole of India.
-Havmor has its origins in Karachi, Pakistan but after partition the company was set up in Ahmedabad in 1951.
-Havmor has grown into a company that boasts 150 kinds of ice-creams and has parlours in 14 Indian states.
-Their two plants in Ahmedabad and Faridabad manufacture 2.5 litres of ice-cream per day.
-Even after the takeover Havmor promoters will continue to operate the signature chain of restaurants and eateries across Gujarat as also its signature concept café Huber & Holly.
-The original owners of Havmor, the Chonas will continue to own 40 Hav Funn ice-cream parlours run by Havmor Restaurants while the 115 franchise owned outlets will go to Lotte Confectionery.
+Havmor has its origins in Karachi, Pakistan but after partition, the company was set up in Ahmedabad in 1951.
+Havmor has grown into a company that boasts 150 kinds of ice-creams and has parlors in 14 Indian states.
+Their two plants in Ahmedabad and Faridabad manufacture 2.5 liters of ice-cream per day.
+Even after the takeover, Havmor promoters will continue to operate the signature chain of restaurants and eateries across Gujarat as also its signature concept café Huber & Holly.
+The original owners of Havmor, the Chonas will continue to own 40 Hav Funn ice-cream parlors run by Havmor Restaurants while the 115 franchise owned outlets will go to Lotte Confectionery.

 Uflex Engineers Retortable Spouted Stand-up Pouch for Beverages

 Uflex Packaging has engineered the first Indian retortable spouted bottom gusseted stand-up pouch for cold beverages on the request of Jo’s, a leading snack brand in India, who wish to market a new cold beverage.
 The foil based, 4 tier gusset stand-up pouch has a specialized retort sealant layer to withstand sterilization at high temperatures.
 The pouch offers a shelf life of 6 months at room temperature and so there is no need for cold chains/refrigeration during transit, at the point of sale or in consumer homes.